andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 This paper cannot simply repeat discussions from class.
 If it uses those ideas, you must

-1. credit the course discussions
+1. Credit the course discussions
-2. significantly develop them into something more sophisticated, complex, and multifaceted.
+2. Significantly develop them into something more sophisticated, complex, and multifaceted.

 You are welcome to weave together different threads of thought, but make sure to avoid simply re-treading a lot of old ground without adding much new.